cyuab/kendoHubSphinx/source/basic/footwork.rst

 For the third video, the left leg of this child seems not that straight.

-This post is not complete
+This post is not completed.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^